StephanHCB/go-generator-cli/README.md

 It also specifies which parameter variables will be available during rendering.

   * If a variable does not have a default value, it is a required parameter.
+  * default values are evaluated as templates, too, but you will not be able to refer to other variables
   * if a variable has a pattern set, the parameter value must regex-match that pattern.
 Please be advised that you must enclose the pattern with ^...$ if you want to force the whole value to match, otherwise it's enough for part of the value to match the pattern.